Dealing with trauma, anxiety and depression as a two-time leukemia survivor, Marell Tomeh shares her story

 Marell Tomeh is a two-time leukemia survivor and bone marrow transplant recipient.
 As a young adult cancer survivor, Marell shares her story and hopes to shed light on the obstacles associated with trauma, anxiety and depression.

-You can hear from Marell first-hand on May 14 at POGO AfterCare Education Day, where she will be speaking about The Lived Experience: Navigating School and Work after Cancer.
-To see the full program and register, click here.
+Marell shared her story first-hand on May 14 at 2021 POGO AfterCare Education Day, where she spoke about The Lived Experience: Navigating School and Work after Cancer.